stratum-mining/stratumprotocol.org/src/docs/index.md

 ### Template Providers

-Template Providers (TPs) are Miner-side Proxies that create custom block templates and negotiate their use with the job declarator via the Job declaration Protocol.
+Template Providers (TPs) are Miner-side Proxies that create custom block templates and negotiate their use with the job declarator via the Job Declaration Protocol.
 Template Providers are usually a Bitcoin Core full node, but can also work with a different node implementation.

 ## Sub-Protocols